bellegarde-c/headphone-manager/README.md

-# Session headphone manager for Linux
+# Session headphone manager for Droidian

 ## Depends on